• Home

 My mission is to create excitement and curiosity about history by giving voice to stories that celebrate the human spirit.

-I perform stories in a way that touch people emotionally -- that uplifts and sparks curiosity about where they live, perpetuating a heightened awareness of their natural surroundings and their community's history.
+I perform stories in a way that touch people emotionally, uplifting and sparking curiosity about where they live and perpetuating a heightened awareness of their natural surroundings and their community's history.

 Joseph Smith as Augustin Fresnel for the 25th Annual Gala for the American Lighthouse Foundation